Bisons fall in opener as Iowa pitcher comes within two outs of no-hitter

 Manager John Schneider said before the game it's going to take his team a couple of series to feel an advantage over the opponents with the new outfield dimensions, including a super-short 359-foot alley in right-center.

-Elias defected from Cuba in 2010 and signed as a free agent with the Seattle Mariners in 2011.
-He has made 133 appearances in the big leagues (54 starts) with Seattle, Boston and Washington.
-He spent most of last season at Triple-A Tacoma (3-3, 5.12 in 37 games) and signed as a free agent over the winter with the Chicago Cubs.

-Iowa torched Buffalo starter Zach Thompson for six runs over the first four innings to win its second straight game in the series.
+Iowa torched Buffalo starter Zach Thompson for six runs over the first four innings.
 The I-Cubs had 13 hits, including three homers.
-First baseman Matt Mervis and right fielder Mike Tauchman each blasted two-run shots.

-The Bisons (6-10) have lost six of their last seven games heading into the nightcap of the twinbill.
+In the nightcap, Iowa starter Riley Thompson tossed five no-hit innings with nine strikeouts before being relieved by ex-Bisons Vinny Nittoli and Anthony Kay in the sixth.
+They combined to get out of that inning before Kay opened the seventh with a walk to Davis Schneider and lost the no-hitter on a clean pinch single to left-center by Lopez.

+Buffalo scored on a sacrifice fly by Luplow, which was actually dropped in center field by Nelson Velazquez for an error, and a groundout by Lantigua.
+But Cam Sanders struck out Capra to leave the bases loaded and earn the save.